electronicarts/mesh2splat/README.md

 ```
 **Naming of the textures is not important**, but make sure they are in the same folder as the `.gltf/.glb` 3D model you are converting.

+## Limitations
+- Volumetric Data such as foliage, grass, hair, clouds, etc. has currently no way of being efficiently and correctly converted to 3DGS.<br>
+*Mesh2Splat* is works great to reconstruct triangle-based surface meshes.

 ## Known issues
 - **jpg format**: if using Blender and UV mapping with a ```.jpg``` texture, it will save it's `mimetype` as ```.jpeg```, invalidating some preliminary code I wrote.
 Just save it as ```.jpeg```, as it is equivalent to ```.jpg```